Canna Lily Facts

 Canna Lily Physical Description

-All known forms of the Canna Lily share similarities in the nature of their blooms.
+All known forms of the Canna Lily further share similarities in the nature of their blooms.
 That’s because the flowers typically develop with brilliant colors, such as hues as orange, red or yellow.
 Some forms of this lily sometimes grow to heights of as much as 9.8 ft (3 m).

 - Kingdom: Plantae